Yellow-billed magpie: Description

-Behaviour
+Behavior

 The yellow-billed magpie is gregarious and roosts communally.
 There may be a cluster of communal roosts in one general area made up of a central roost containing many birds and several outlying roosts with fewer.

 Yellow-billed magpie flocks are known to engage in funeral-like behavior for their dead.
 When a magpie dies, a gathering of them congregates around the deceased bird where they call out loudly for 10–15 minutes.